 Franklin is a somewhat small city located in the state of New Hampshire.
 With a population of 8,450 people and two constituent neighborhoods, Franklin is the 36th largest community in New Hampshire.
 Much of the housing stock in Franklin was built prior to World War II, making it one of the older and more historic cities in the country.

-Franklin is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Franklin isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Franklin are a mix of both white- and blue-collar jobs.
 Overall, Franklin is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Franklin who work in sales jobs (15.08%), office and administrative support (14.03%), and healthcare (6.12%).

 Overall, Franklin’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.